 Letters or other written comments provided may be published in the Final Environmental Assessment (EA).
-As required by law, substantive comments will be addressed in the Final EA and made available to the public.
-Any personal information provided will be kept confidential.
+As required by law, substantive comments are addressed in the Final EA and made available to the public.
+Any personal information provided is kept confidential.
 Private addresses will be compiled in a mailing list for those requesting copies of the Final EA.
-However, only the names of the individuals making comments and their specific comments will be disclosed.
-Personal home addresses and phone numbers will not be published in the Final EA.
+However, only the names of the individuals making comments and their specific comments are disclosed in this document.
+Personal home addresses and phone numbers are not being published in the Final EA.